allisondw/Sorta-PROTOTYPE/README.md

     users can upload JPEG and PNG files to apply the pixel-sorting

 #### Real-time pixel-sorting algorithm:
-    A dynamic, real-time rendering of pixel-sorting effects as users adjust settings
+    A dynamic rendering of pixel-sorting effects as users adjust settings

 #### Customizable Sorting Parameters:
     Tools to adjust various aspects of the pixel-sorting algorithm, such as orientation and sorting method.

 #### Image download option:
-    Ability for users to download the manipulated image in its original format.
+    Ability for users to download the manipulated image.

 #### Gallery of User-Created Images
     Lets users save their created images to a gallery to browse through later